Crouching Tiger, Hidden Dragon: Box office

 The film premiered in cinemas on 8 December 2000, in limited release within the United States.
 During its opening weekend, the film opened in 15th place, grossing $663,205 in business, showing at 16 locations.
 On 12 January 2001, Crouching Tiger, Hidden Dragon premiered in cinemas in wide release throughout the U.S., grossing $8,647,295 in business, ranking in sixth place.
 The film Save the Last Dance came in first place during that weekend, grossing $23,444,930.
 The film's revenue dropped by almost 30% in its second week of release, earning $6,080,357.
 For that particular weekend, the film fell to eighth place, screening in 837 theaters.
 Save the Last Dance remained unchanged in first place, grossing $15,366,047 in box-office revenue.
 During its final week in release, Crouching Tiger, Hidden Dragon opened in a distant 50th place with $37,233 in revenue.
 The film went on to top out domestically at $128,078,872 in total ticket sales through a 31-week theatrical run.
 Internationally, the film took in an additional $85,446,864 in box-office business for a combined worldwide total of $213,525,736.
+In the North American market, it became the highest grossing foreign language film in North America and was the first foreign- language film to break the US $100 million mark in box office receipts.
+It also broke the box office records in England, France, Germany, Australia and New Zealand for foreign language films.
 For 2000 as a whole, the film cumulatively ranked at a worldwide box-office performance position of 19.